leifbr/partnerlabs/docs/class7/modules/module2.rst

 This lab will demonstrate how to create and build a security policy using automatic policy building.

+Before you begin, you should have the penetration testing tool, OWASP ZAP.
+- **AWS** - if you are using the AWS lab environment
-Before you begin, the penetration testing tool, OWASP ZAP, has already been run against the website and the results have been saved.
+- **UDF** - in the F5 UDF environment OWASP ZAP has already been install on the Jumpbox and been run against the website and the results have been saved.
 Let’s take a look at the test to see the results.
 You will use this information to plug a few holes.